-During the period there has been focus on the manner in which the Company's operational processes and systems can lend themselves to a more streamlined audit.
+During the year there has been continued focus on (i) the manner in which the Company's operational processes, controls and systems can lend themselves to a more streamlined audit and (ii) fair value appraisal of intangible assets.
 Also, in conjunction with the work of the Risk Committee, the risk and control framework and processes have been reviewed with rolling updates to policies and procedures.

-The Company looks to augment internal resources with the use of external resources to carry out internal audit activities on a project by project basis.
+The Company looks to augment internal resources with the use of external resources to carry out internal audit activities on a project-by-project basis.
 This does not normally affect the work of external auditors.

 It is the Company's policy to balance guidelines on auditor rotation with the cost benefits of continuity.
 There are no contractual restrictions on auditor choice.
-BDO were first appointed to carry out the audit of the report and accounts of the Group for the period to May 2021.
+BDO were first appointed to carry out the audit of the report and accounts of the Group for the year to May 2021.
 BDO also provide tax advisory services: the Board do not consider that this gives rise to any material conflict of interest.
 The Audit Committee assess the effectiveness of the audit on the basis of avoiding last-minute surprises, timely completion of the audit, on audit costs being on budget and on the efficiency and industry knowledge of the audit staff.